wesslen/correlation-belief-vaccine/R/03-vis-2020-mixedeffects.md

 ![](03-vis-2020-mixedeffects_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

 Better – but we’re still overfitting.
-It appears to be bimodal.
+It appears to be bimodal, maybe even “tri”-modal.

 This may be a solution to do a Bayesian mixture for lognormal.
 [Chapter 20 of “An Introduction to Bayesian Data Analysis for Cognitive